-As a postdoctoral fellow at William and Mary, and now at the Smithsonian Institution Migratory Bird Center, I investigate how animal behavior and communication are affected when animals and humans meet – specifically when animals come into contact with human-generated noise.
-How do birds persist and learn their vocal signals while growing up in noisy areas?
+As a sensory ecologist, I am interested in how the environment impacts animal behavior and their sensory and communication systems.
+My research program investigates how behavior and communication are affected when animals and humans meet – specifically when animals come into contact with human-generated noise or urban habitats.
+How do birds transmit and learn their vocal signals while growing up in noisy areas?
 On the flip side, can noise be used to keep birds out of areas where they may be pests or become injured, such as agricultural or wind farms?

 I. Does vocal performance indicate the level of threat to receivers?